 From each symbol or line in a diagram you can find out which model element it represents by running the context menu command Navigate - Project Explorer.
-This command can also be used on some kinds of diagrams themselves, in order to navigate to the model element that owns the diagram.
+This command can also be used on diagrams themselves by right-clicking in the diagram background, in order to navigate to the diagram in the Project Explorer.
+Some diagrams (for example state charts) have a frame that encloses the diagram content, and if you perform the navigation on that frame, you will instead find the model element that owns the diagram (for example a state machine).